-Applicant: I have received a copy of this no tice.
+Applicant: I have received a copy of this notice.
+Signed: Date / / Representative of An application for a building permit including t been receive ∍d.

-, ,

-Signed: Date / /

-Democratetion of Taurahin

-Representative of I ownship

-An application for a building permit includin g this notice has been i received J.

 Signed: Date / /

 Township Meeting Dates

 Date Meeting time and place Second Tuesday in March Regular Board Meeting Board of Auditors to meet Office of Clerk (or usual meeting place) Time determined by the Board Third Tuesday in March (This date is set by law) NDCC 58-04-01 Annual township meeting At time and place determined by the Board and so advertised (at least 10 days before) Fourth Tuesday in March Regular Board Meeting Office of Clerk (or usual meeting place) Time determined by the Board Second Monday in April (This date is set by law) NDCC 57-09-01 Township Board of Equalization Office of Clerk (or usual meeting place) Time determined by the Board Time and place must be advertised (at least 10 days before) Second Monday in June Regular Board Meeting Board of Auditors to meet Office of Clerk (or usual meeting place) Time determined by the Board Last Tuesday in October Regular Board Meeting Office of Clerk (or usual meeting place) Time determined by the Board As needed Special Board meeting Office of Clerk (or usual meeting place) In emergency or at the call of the clerk (under NDCC 58-04-02) Minutes must be filed: with the Clerk within two days.
 (NDCC 58-04-17), and County Auditor.
 Regular Monthly Board Meeting -Set place and time of month on file with County Auditor